Skip to content

 With the frequency of extreme weather events (hurricanes, tropical storms, tornadoes, etc.) increasing, it’s incredibly important for boaters to be aware of the steps they should take if their boat and/or marine engine is damaged in a major storm.

 Mercury offers some important tips every boater should know ahead of time.
 If your boat and/or engine is damaged in a hurricane, tropical storm or other severe weather event, first take pictures and videos to document the damage.
 And of course, contact your marine insurance company.
+If your policy includes hurricane insurance, review it closely to understand any coverage limitations or conditions.
 If your boat has sunk or is somewhere you cannot move it yourself, be sure to work with a professional boat recovery service.

 Remove all personal items and clean the boat of mud, debris and water.
 Next, contact your nearest authorized Mercury dealer who can completely check out the motor, prop and boat hull.
 A thorough post-recovery checkup is required to reduce the possibility of engine damage.